moomanfl/s4packman/readme.txt

 s4packman.dll
-	A .NET class library to read and modify .package files for The Sims 4 by Electronic Arts.
+A .NET class library to read and modify .package files for The Sims 4 by Electronic Arts. testapp.exe
+A program to test progress and capabilities of the s4packman.dll class library.
 Copyright (C) 2015  Timothy Browning

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 I started this project because I had not seen a conflict detector for the Sims 4 Mods directory like Delphy's program for Sims 3.
 So I set out to make one.